mozillascience/studyGroup/lessons/bash-intro/lesson.md

 Remove files with `rm`.
 The files cannot be recovered easily, and you won't be asked for confirmation.
 Directories won't be removed unless you use `-r` (for **r**ecursive.

 Probing contents of files with `head`, `tail`, `grep`. `head -n 10` shows the first 10 lines, and `tail` shows the last few lines in a file.
 To search for every line that contains a string, use `grep`.
 E.g. `grep pony animals.txt` finds the string "pony" in the file `animals.txt`.

+Strangely enough, "pony" isn't in the Wikipedia list of animals by common name.
+Instead, try `grep cat animals`.

 Finally, `man` provides manual pages for most commands that you can use from bash.
 Syntax: `man <command-name>`.